JohanneKnz/knitting_project/README.md

 Testing was ongoing throughout the entire build.
 I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

 The following issues were raised during my mid project meeting with my mentor:
 - Gap widths on certain pages leaves too much space between sections, especially on certain screen sizes.
+This was resolved by adding a fourth media screen and tailoring the length of the sections in each media screen as needed.
 - The checkboxes in the knit along form should be deselected to confirm with best practise.
 With pre-selected checkboxes the user has to deselect and select their input.
+The checked attribute was removed from the checkboxes.
+A future implimentation will be to add javascript to the checkboxes to make it required to select at least one.
 - The input field in the contact us form should be changed to a textarea field to allow for longer messages in a better way.
+This was added.
+- The background for the form input fields should be white when writing text, so the text is easier to read for the users.
+This was amended with adding a focus pseodo class, making the background fields white when the user is typing.
 - The YouTube videos on the tutorials page are in iframe format.
+Best practise would be to use different code.
+The iFrames were changed to objects.
 - Additional media element could be added for very small screens, thus making the specific code for these smaller screens more tailored.
+This was added, also in association with the gap width as detailed above.

 ### W3C Validator
 The W3C validator was used to validate the HTML on all pages of the website.
 It was also used to validate CSS in the style.css file.